Prep and Pack

 If you already own a car and have your own auto policy, it can be used for your rental car.
 Though remember to call your auto insurance provider to confirm coverage before your trip.

-Rental Cars and Toll Roads
+What About Rental Cars and Toll Roads?

 So if you’re concerned with racking up toll charges.
-Avoid toll roads and the easiest way to do that is to program your preference into Apple Maps, Google Maps or Waze.
+Avoid toll roads, and the easiest way to do that is to program your preference into Apple Maps, Google Maps or Waze.
 Each offers an option to avoid toll roads.

-If you’re based on the East Coast, chances are you already have a EZ Pass Transponder.
+If you’re based on the East Coast, chances are you already have an EZ Pass Transponder.
 You can use your personal transponder in your rental car in 15 states in the eastern portion of the U.S.

 Where to Find Inexpensive Rental Cars